servirtium/README/starting-a-new-implementation.md

 Yes, the 'gbr+fra' test hits the HTTP api twice.
 Yes, that breaks the facade pattern, but this is just a test harness for Servirtium.

-In the Markdown grammar, there's an interaction number that shows the order of the TWO interactions:
+In the Markdown grammar, there's an interaction number that shows the order of the TWO interactions (one for 'gbr' and one for 'fra')

 ```
   ## Interaction 0: GET /climateweb/rest/v1/country/annualavg/pr/1980/1999/gbr.xml
-     ... etc ...
+     ... request headers, request body, response headers, response body ...
   ## Interaction 1: GET /climateweb/rest/v1/country/annualavg/pr/1980/1999/fra.xml
+     ... request headers, request body, response headers, response body ...
 ```